gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 39-housekeeping
+## Current Branch: 40-spring-boot-version-2.2.4

-It's been months since this project has seen any action while I've been learning react/redux.

-This branch does a couple of things
-* set the active profile to "test" when running the integration tests
-* use Travis CI for continuous integration
+Upgraded the Spring Boot version to 2.2.4.

+Verified that I could still get to the console for the embedded H2 database.